 Edinburgh College of Art is an art school in Edinburgh which provides degree level education in a range of art and design subjects.
 It became part of the University of Edinburgh in 2011.
 Its origins date back to 1760 and until the merger it had developed a reputation as one of the UK's most successful independent art colleges.
 The staff are mainly established artists, designers, writers, architects and curators, and many have international reputations.

 The college attracts high quality students from all parts of the UK, Europe an beyond.
 At any given time there can be 70 different nationalities represented in the student community.
-The college occupies premises in Lady Lawson Street, close to the Grassmarket in the heart of Edinburgh's Old Town.
+The college occupies premises in the heart of Edinburgh's Old Town.

 In 1760, the Board of Trustees for Fisheries, Manufactures and Improvements in Scotland established the "Trustees Drawing Academy of Edinburgh" with the stated aim of training designers for manufacturing industries.
 The Academy originally occupied premises in Picardy Place, but in 1826 moved to the Royal Institution building, now the Royal Scottish Academy on The Mound.
 The Master of the Academy was always an eminent artist, and over time the focus shifted from design and applied art to include fine art.
 From 1858 the Academy was taken over by the Science and Art Department of the UK Government and became the Government School of Art for Edinburgh, while a separate School of Applied Art was also established.